Deadlines and Requirements

 This 1st checklist will provide you with a list of initial tasks to be completed prior to your enrollment.

-Your LOCUS account information will be sent by email from the Law Admission Office.
+Your LOCUS account information will be sent by email from the Law Admission Office in late June.
 You will need to set up your LOCUS account and reset your initial password.

-Your Loyola Exchange email account information will be sent by email from the Law Admission Office.
+Your Loyola Exchange email account information will be sent by email from the Law Admission Office in late June.
 Please begin checking your Loyola email for updates from the University on a regular basis.

 Final transcript(s) from your degree-granting institution(s) showing degree conferral date must be on file with LSAC for the law school’s retrieval by August 31.
 Transcripts should be sent directly from your degree-granting institution to LSAC’s Credential Assembly Service (CAS).